djgroen/FabSim3/docs/install_wsl.md

 Please close the Jupyter Notebook and continue the instructions.

-## Cloning and Running FabSim3 Jupyter
+## Running FabSim3 in WSL Jupyter Notebook

-**FabSim3_Jupyter** provides interactive notebook for running FabSim3 simulations.
+**FabSim3_Jupyter** repository provides interactive notebook for running FabSim3 simulations.
 Follow the steps below to clone this repository and launch it using Jupyter Notebook in WSL.

 ### Step 1: Clone the FabSim3 Jupyter Repository